The scene:

 Example:

-Credit department was at war with sales.
+Credit department was at war with Sales.
 Blamed them for making “bogus sales” and bringing in applications that “they must know” couldn’t be approved.
 Sales accused Credit of dragging their feet on applications; rejecting good prospective customers; placing holds on orders without advising Sales – and more!!

 A classic failure of leadership